jhamlet/node-sake/README.md

    -f, --sakefile PATH    PATH to Sakefile to run instead of searching for one.
    -n, --dry-run          Do a dry run without executing actions.
    -T, --tasks            List tasks with descriptions and exit.
-   -P, --prerequisites    List tasks and their prerequisites and exit.
+   -P, --prereqs          List tasks and their prerequisites and exit.
    -r, --require MODULE   Require MODULE before executing Sakefile and expose the
                           MODULE under a sanitized namespace (i.e.: coffee-script => [sake.]coffeeScript).
-   -S, --synchronous      Make all standard tasks 'synchronous' by default.
+   -S, --sync             Make all standard tasks 'synchronous' by default.
    -d, --debug            Enable additional debugging output.
    -q, --quiet            Suppress informational messages.
    -V, --version          Print the version of sake and exit.